bierschi/thesis_templates/README.md

 created with TexMaker:  http://www.xm1math.net/texmaker/

 ## Usage

-1. Download repo
+- 1. Download repo
-2. Go into `template1`
+- 2. Go into `template1`
-3. Open `thesis.tex`
+- 3. Open `thesis.tex`
-4. Press the Button `Quick Build` (TexMaker)
+- 4. Press the Button `Quick Build` (TexMaker)
-5. Change to `BibTeX` and press the button
+- 5. Change to `BibTeX` and press the button
-6. Change back to `Quick Build`
+- 6. Change back to `Quick Build` and press the button
-7. PDF output should have been created successfully
+- 7. PDF output should have been created successfully

 ## Project Layout